 A new leather couch is a luxurious addition to your decor.
 But attempting to remain in one place on it can be an unexpected difficulty.
 Wax coating gives your leather couch extra eye appeal while it's still in the showroom, and protects and moisturizes the leather, too.
 Once your new leather couch is home, you might find the wax makes the surface feel like an oil slick or ice skating rink.
 You can make your leather couch feel less slippery with supplies found readily around the home.
-Does this Spark an idea?

 Fill one bucket halfway with warm water.
 Set the bucket aside.

 Pour 1 cup of warm water into the second bucket.
 Add 1 cup of rubbing alcohol to the water to make a wax, oil and grease-cutting solution.